Making Deep Fried Turkey

 We had so much fun making our first turkey and I can’t wait to share this with friends and family.

 For those interested in purchasing this fryer, it’s available at Walmart, Home Depot and Amazon.
 In addition to making deep fried turkey, the fryer is also useful for all your other fried foods.
 We’ve since used it for chicken wings, french fries and more.

 Update: Here is a second post I did on deep fried turkey after having a few more fried turkey experiences.

 And here is a video of how we make our deep fried turkey!
 You can find all my recipe videos on youtube as well.

 Garlic and Herb Deep-Fried Turkey

-1 (16-ounce) bottle Butterball Garlic and Herb Turkey Marinade or your favorite brand
+- 1 (16-ounce) bottle Butterball Garlic and Herb Turkey Marinade

-1. Thaw turkey, if frozen.
-To properly thaw a frozen turkey in the refrigerator allow approximately 24 hours for every 4 pounds.
-(You can also let it thaw outside of the fridge for at least 24 hours.)
-Fill deep fryer halfway with oil and heat to 375°F. Remove giblets and neck.
+- Remove giblets and neck from turkey.
 If present, remove and discard plastic leg holder and pop-up timer.
 Rinse turkey thoroughly with warm water or completely cover with warm water and soak for no more than 30 minutes to ensure cavity is free of ice.

-2. Pat turkey completely dry on outside and inside of cavity with paper towels.
+- Pat turkey completely dry (both inside and out) with paper towels.
 Using a marinade injection syringe, inject ½ cup (4 ounces) marinade in each breast.
 Inject ¼ cup (2 ounces) marinade into each leg and thigh.
-Sprinkle turkey generously with garlic and herb seasoning, completely coating the outside of the turkey and inside of the cavity.
+Rub the turkey generously with garlic and herb seasoning, completely coating the outside of the turkey and inside of the cavity.